 Japan’s Ashikaga Flower Park in Tochigi is reportedly the only place in the world that has an almost 150-year-old majestic wisteria plant, making the park a major travel destination.
 The grand wisteria proudly thriving in the park’s care is truly a breathtaking sight to behold.

-With its purplish-pink flower-loaded vines hanging down safely from a support grid across an area of over 10,650 square feet, this gorgeous great wisteria undoubtedly casts a spell on its admirers as if they are in a fairyland.
+With its purplish-pink flower-loaded vines hanging down safely from a support grid across an area of over 10,650 square feet (approx. 989 square meters), this gorgeous great wisteria undoubtedly casts a spell on its admirers as if they are in a fairyland.

 Given the plant’s age and its massively outspread branches, the great wisteria has been braced with steel beams to support its vibrant canopy.
 The result is the stunning “flower umbrella,” which makes it an amazing spectacle of its own kind.